Transitions are what occur between the swim, bike, and run segments of multisport events, and are often considered the fourth discipline of triathlon.

 14. Check out swim start and finish, and familiarize self with transition flow.

-15. Prepare run shoes (socks?) for quick wear, and have a plan for blister prevention.
+15. Prepare run shoes (and your triathlon socks) for quick wear, and have a plan for blister prevention.

 16. If used, ensure timing chip is properly placed and secure.
 Make sure band is set in such a way that it won’t fall off or chafe the ankle during the race.